How Your Behavior Is More Important Than Market Performance

 Without understanding our behavior with money, nothing else much matters.

 See, it’s not about how much you make.
-It’s not about the ‘hot stock market tip’ Au Jour, it’s about our behavior with our money and it’s about what we do with it.
+It’s not about the ‘hot stock market tip’, it’s about our behavior with our money and it’s about what we do with it.

-That is why I reframe the conversation around behavior, not market performance.
+It’s why I re-frame the conversation around behavior, not market performance.

 If we don’t have good behavior and habits with our money, than what difference does it make what the market does regarding a singular stock or another?